keijiro/unity-midi-receiver/README.md

 #### UnityMIDIReceiver_GetEndpointName

 Retrieves the display name of the endpoint.
+It returns a reference pointer to the name as a IntPtr value, and you can use Marshal.PtrToStringAnsi to convert it into C# string.

 #### UnityMIDIReceiver_DequeueIncomingData